Sebight/Sebight/README.md

 "I gotta go so much bigger, so everbody's proud of me."

 I like working on stuff and writing code.
 Software Developer.
+C#, JavaScript.

-C#, JavaScript [My Hackerrank](https://www.hackerrank.com/sebight)
+[My Hackerrank](https://www.hackerrank.com/sebight)

 .